belindal/alfred-exploration/README.md

 Rough summary of changes made in this branch
 - move the super constructor call in the ALFREDDataLoader (models/train/train_transformer.py) to the end of the constructor (without this I was getting complaints about self.dataset being changed)
 - added saving/loading model functionality in train_transformer.py and models/model/t5.py respectively
 - modify test_generate in t5.py so that image_sequence_padded was the right shape
-- add a featurize function to t5.py that takes information about the episode and connverts it into a form that can be part of the input to test_generate
+- add a featurize function to t5.py that takes information about the episode and connverts it into a form that can be part of the input to test_generate (this still doesn't run past t=0, so stacking the images to make a history is still a TODO)
 - modify models/eval/eval_task.py to load the GoalConditionedTransformer and pass output from the environment/task description into the model and then decode the output (the main changes happened here)